df398/flocky/README.md

 ```

 (4) Install OptimLib as a shared library:
-For full OpenMP support, consider using OpenBLAS (i.e. replace "-lblas -llapack" with "-lopenblas -L/path/to/OpenBLAS-install/lib")
+If using OpenBLAS, replace "-lblas -llapack" below with "-lopenblas -L/path/to/OpenBLAS-install/lib"
 ```bash
 export ARMA_INCLUDE_PATH=/path/to/armadillo
 ./configure -i "/path/to/install-dir" -p -m "-lblas -llapack" make make install
 ```
-If the above install command generates an error, please manually add:
+If the above install command generates an error, please manually add the line:
 ```bash @mkdir -p $(INSTALL_PATH)/lib```
 to Makefile.in just after line 85 and try again.